CShark/usb_dmx/README.md

 </p>

 ## Schematic
 The project uses an STM32G484RE, but should work with any STM32G4xxRE variant.
 The ports are controlled by a MAX3440E each, which will provide some ESD protection in addition to the TVS-Diodes.
-The device will draw at most 300mA to 400mA, which is easily delivered by USB2.0 ports.
+The device will draw around ~150mA, which is easily delivered by USB2.0 ports.
 Galvanic isolation was omitted because it needs too much space and because it is not recommended for the transmitting ports of DMX-Devices anyway (although it is recommended for receiving ports, but not mandatory).

 ![](/Images/mainboard.png)